emqxarchive/emqx-docs-en/source/install.rst

         $ sudo apt install emqx

     ..
-NOTE:: In the case where multiple EMQ X repositories are enabled, if the apt install and apt update commands do not specify a version number, the latest version of EMQ X is automatically installed.
+NOTE:: In the case where multiple EMQ X repositories are enabled, and the apt install and apt update commands is not specified with a version number, the latest version of EMQ X is installed.
 This is a problem for users with stability needs.

 6. Install a specific version of EMQ X